 Reprinted by permission of National Catholic Register

-Karl Keating is founder and president of Catholic Answers, the country’s largest apologetics and evangelization organization.
-He is the author of five books, including Catholicism and Fundamentalism and What Catholics Really Believe.Copyright © 2000 National Catholic Register
+Karl Keating is founder and senior fellow at Catholic Answers.
+He is the author of seven books, including He is the author of five books, including The Ultimate Catholic Quiz, The New Geocentrists, Catholicism and Fundamentalism, and What Catholics Really Believe.Copyright © 2000 National Catholic Register

 back to top